Welfare Consultancy

 How we do it

-Our mission is to support senior managers and producers in recognising and fulfilling their moral, legal, and financial responsibilities to uphold exceptional standards of care.
+Led by our founder, Lauren, we have pioneered the role of a Welfare Consultant within the Creative Industries.
+Our mission is to support senior managers and producers in recognising and fulfilling their moral, legal, and financial responsibilities to uphold exceptional standards of care for their teams.

 Why we do it